Cross Lanes School, 1742-1964

 Annie Sadler; Frank Dinsdale; John Dinsdale; Rob Bell; Elizabeth Haw; Sarah Brown and May Haw.

 Ellen Helmsley; Nellie Roth; Rose Thwaites; Matt Dinsdale and Percy Willis.

-Below is a school photograph, John William Hill, head teacher, courtesy of Jean Dobbing (1909).
+Below is a school photograph, Mrs Mason and Group II, courtesy of Jean Dobbing (1909).